-• Forcible Rape - The carnal knowledge of a person, forcibly and/or against that person's will or not forcibly or against the person's will in instances where the victim is incapable of giving consent because of his/her temporary or permanent mental or physical incapacity (or because of his/her youth).

-- Forcible Sodomy Oral or anal sexual intercourse with another person, forcibly and/or against that person's will or not forcibly or against the person's will in instances where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental or physical incapacity. - Sexual Assault with an Object To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, forcibly and/or against that person's will or not forcibly or against the person's will where in instances where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental or physical incapacity.

-Note: An object or instrument is anything used by the offender other than the offender's genitalia.
-Examples include but are not limited to a finger, bottle, handgun, or a stick.

-• Forcible Fondling - The touching of the private body parts of another person for the purpose of sexual gratification, forcibly and/or against that person's will or not forcibly or against the person's will where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental incapacity.
+- Forcible Rape The carnal knowledge of a person, forcibly and/or against that person's will or not forcibly or against the person's choice in instances where the victim is incapable of giving consent because of their temporary or permanent mental or physical incapacity (or because of their youth). - Forcible Sodomy Oral or anal sexual intercourse with another person, forcibly and/or against that person's will or not forcibly or against the person's choice in instances where the victim is incapable of giving consent because of their youth or because of their temporary or permanent mental or physical incapacity. - Sexual Assault with an Object To use an object or instrument to penetrate unlawfully, however slightly, the genital or anal opening of the body of another person, forcibly and/or against that person's will or not forcibly or against the person's will where in instances where the victim is incapable of giving consent because of their youth or because of their temporary or permanent mental or physical incapacity.
+Note: An object or instrument is anything the offender uses other than the offender's genitalia.
+Examples include but are not limited to a finger, bottle, handgun, or stick. - Forcible Fondling The touching of the private body parts of another person for sexual gratification, forcibly and/or against that person's will or not forcibly or against the person's will where the victim is incapable of giving consent because of their youth or because of their temporary or permanent mental incapacity.